ImproPhoto/pymicmac/README.md

 Each tile can be processed by an independent process.
 For each tile the cameras(images) whose XY position lays within the tile are used.
 This list is extended to guarantee a minim of 6 images per tile with nearest neighbors.

-The tool `micmac-distmatching-create-config` splits the matching of a large list of images into tiles and create a XML configuration file suitable for pycoeman.
+The tool `micmac-distmatching-create-config` splits the matching of a large list of images into tiles and create a XML configuration file suitable for `pycoeman`.

 ```
 micmac-distmatching-create-config -i [orientation folder] -t [Homol folder] -e [images format] -o [XML configuration file] -f [folder for extra tiles information] -n [number of tiles in x and y]
 ```

-Now, you are ready to run this distributed tool in any of the available hardware systems that are supported by pycoeman (see https://github.com/NLeSC/pycoeman).
+Now, you are ready to run this distributed tool in any of the available hardware systems that are supported by `pycoeman` (see https://github.com/NLeSC/pycoeman).
 For this, use the tools `coeman-par-local`, `coeman-par-ssh` or `coeman-par-sge`.

 ### Tie-points reduction